How to rebuild/repair APFS disk?

 Solution 4: Erase APFS disk to rebuild APFS disk

 As any file system corruption can be easily fixed by reformatting or erasing, you can rebuild APFS disk in this way.
-But reformatting will remove all data on the APFS disk, please back up with iBoysoft Mac Data Recovery at first.
+But reformatting will remove all data on the APFS disk, please back up with iBoysoft Data Recovery for Mac at first.

 Still have questions?